bogzbonny/yeehaw/_TODO.md

           if let Ok(cwd) = std::env::current_dir() {
               cmd.cwd(cwd);
           }
+       - use the editor with a temp file - check after each event for updates to that file
+       - consider closeable vs non-closeable version of this widget
+          - I guess if you wanted an Editor to NOT close, when you closed the editor the Pane should be replaced with just the containing text
+              - OR could take a snapshot right when the editor opens and use that snapshot except maybe make it a bit more pale

 01. proper shutdown of other threads in terminal pane (terminal_test doesn't completely shut down).